Indicator Malfunctioned On Lion Air Jet's Final 4 Flights, 'Black Box' Data Show

 In the case of the Lion Air flight, the "black box" that was found — which is actually bright orange — contains instrument data.
 The cockpit voice recorder has not been located.

-Divers have been retrieving bodies for days, and the search efforts continue.
+Divers have been retrieving bodies for days, and search efforts continue.
 Lion Air said Monday that nearly 70 ships have been deployed in the search, with more than 1,000 people involved.

 Well over 100 body bags have been retrieved, and each body bag could contain remains from more than one individual.
 But only 14 victims have been positively identified so far, Lion Air says.